Right-wing protesters and opponents square off in Portland

 Police tried to keep the two sides apart as protesters chanted and hurled insults at each other.
 Authorities set up a security perimeter around a waterfront park and officers frisked attendees and confiscated flag poles and other potential weapons.

-Clashes after similar protests in Portland in June sent four people including a police officer to the hospital. [nL1N1TX0A5]
+Clashes after similar protests in Portland in June sent four people including a police officer to the hospital.

 Among the right-wing marchers, some of whom wore body armor and carried shields, were members of the Patriot Prayer group founded by Joey Gibson, a conservative Republican who is running for the U.S. Senate in November’s midterm elections.